PavPavv/MyJSCheatsheet/interview_EN/js_interview_middle.md

 // unless o.b is redefine
 ```

-## 2. The Execution Context And The Call Stack
+## 2. The execution context and the call stack

 The execution context is a wrapper around the currently executing code.
 It consists of the following: